 - 1 large egg

-- Preheat the oven to 400°F and place the rack in the center of the oven.
-Line a baking sheet with parchment paper or foil and set aside.
+- Preheat the oven to 375°F and line a half-size baking sheet with parchment paper or a silicone mat.

 Cooking by the Numbers…

 Step 1 – Freeze, Grate, and Refreeze the Butter

 For a soft and tender scone that holds its shape, incorporating cold, grated butter into the dry ingredients is a key trick.